cman8396/GECalc/README.md

 ![Value Entry](assets/entry.png "Value Entry")

-| NOTE: The Grand Exchange quantity and price input windows contain an asterisk '*' at the end of the text field.
+| The Grand Exchange quantity and price input windows contain an asterisk '*' at the end of the text field.
 This is only visual and does not impact the result.
 | --- |

 Bugs & Requests
 -------
 If you do run into any bugs please [create an issue](https://github.com/cman8396/GECalc/issues/new).
-I am primarily a C# developer so be patient.
+I am an "anything but Java" developer so be patient.

-If you have any requests please [create an issue](https://github.com/cman8396/GECalc/issues/new) and start the title with [Request].

 License
 -------